A hydrodynamical CLONE of the Virgo cluster: II. Confronting observed and synthetic galaxy population twins in a dense environment: Standard error on the median

 \section{Standard error on the median}

-This appendix presents the same figures as in the core of the paper but replaces the percentiles for galaxies inside the cluster, in its outskirt and suburb by the standard error on the median.
+This appendix presents the same figures as in the core of the paper but replaces the percentiles for galaxies inside the cluster, in its outskirts, and in its suburbs by the standard error on the median.

 \end{appendix}